Shoreline Plan Environmental Impact Statement (EIS) in Motion

-With the fact finding phase of the Shoreline plan completed, TLOA and key stakeholders are starting the environmental review process which includes examining a number of alternatives - each aimed at mitigating an aspect or aspects of environmental impact identified in the preferred alternative - along with a no-project analysis.
+With the fact finding phase of the Shoreline plan completed, TLOA and key stakeholders have started the environmental review process which includes examining a number of alternatives - each aimed at mitigating an aspect or aspects of environmental impact identified in the preferred alternative - along with a no-project analysis.

 Overview: The Shoreline Plan EIS must consider and evaluate a reasonable range of project alternatives that meet the basic project objectives, are feasible, and have the potential to avoid or reduce environmental impacts as compared to the proposed alternative.